anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

    connection.
 6. create a file `ENABLE_INSTALL_TOOL` in the `conf` directory and point your browser at http://hostname/seeddms/install
-   The install tool will detect the version of your current SeedDMS installation and run the required database updates.
+   The install tool will detect the version of your current SolutionDMS installation and run the required database updates.
    If you update just within the last version number (e.g. from 5.1.6 to 5.1.9), this step